 In the report, Detective Steve Jentzsch of the Salt Lake County Sheriff’s Office reported contacting David's father who stated he did not “want to talk about what happened” and that he was “supportive of Mr. Vanwagenen in working out this problem.”
 Jentzsch concluded that “the victim refused to pursue [the] complaint.”
 The case was subsequently closed and Van Wagenen was never charged.

 The report indicates that the interview between Jentzsch and Van Wagenen was recorded.
-The TTF was denied access to this recording by the Unified Police Department (UPD) claiming that because Van Wagenen was never charged, the recording is classified as private under Utah’s Government Records Access and Management Act (GRAMA) Section 302(d).
-The TTF has appealed the denial.
+Truth & Transparency was denied access to this recording by the Unified Police Department (UPD) claiming that because Van Wagenen was never charged, the recording is classified as private under Utah’s Government Records Access and Management Act (GRAMA) Section 302(d).
+Truth & Transparency has appealed the denial.

 David denies that the contact was only over his clothing and reports it as a stroking motion, rather than a pat.
 He also states that he was not aware that police ever contacted his parents.
 Additionally, in the recording, he repeatedly said he was ten years old when the abuse happened, but dates on the police reports show that he was actually 13.

 Truth & Transparency also submitted records requests to multiple police departments across the country in areas where Van Wagenen has lived.
 The only other offenses returned were minor traffic violations.
 A request of his personnel file from the University of Central Florida, where he taught from 1999 to 2005, yielded nothing but employment agreements and no evidence of any complaints from students or colleagues.